Molecular Clusters

 • Learn about energy transfer, charge transfer, and surface reactions of molecules and molecular clusters.

-• Develop advanced experimental tools to investigate physical and chemical behavior at extreme pressure and temperature.
+• Develop advanced experimental tools to investigate physical and chemical behavior at the nanometer scale.

 • Employ compressed gases for analytical applications.